Sentiment Analysis in Excel 365

-- Confidence: shows the confidence value associated to the polarity detected for the text.
+- Confidence: shows the confidence value associated to the polarity detected.

 - Irony: shows if the text is considered ironic.

-- Topic Analysis: In this section you can configure which fields you want to output when you analyze the sentiment of the topics in a document.
+- Topic analysis: in this section you can configure which fields you want to output when you analyze the sentiment of the topics detected in a document.
 There are six options:

-- Form: with the name by which the topic extracted is identified.
+- Form: shows the name by which the topic extracted is identified.
 It's non-configurable, so it always appears in the results.

 - Topic category: shows the type of topic extracted, that is, if it's an entity or a concept.